jaroslawjanas/Plato3/README.md

 ## About Plato

-Plato3 is an AHK bot that join a specified room on socrative.com enters a random StudendID and selects random answers.
+Plato3 is an AHK bot that joins a specified room on socrative.com enters a random StudendID and selects random answers.
 It takes around 4.03 seconds for the program to do a complete cycle.
-It supports both Instant Feedback and Open Navigation modes, as well as there internal features
+It supports both Instant Feedback and Open Navigation modes, as well as these internal features
 * Require Names (must be on for bot to work)
 * Shuffle Questions
 * Shuffle Answers